RayPT808/momentum-bicycle-workshop/README.md

 - Test each user journey from start to finish
 - Test going home from every input possible
-- Test every input with invalid inputs, empty inputs and extreme values (where applicable)
+- Test every input with invalid inputs, empty inputs and wrong values (where applicable)